• Skip to primary navigation

 Frying the pork

-2. Get the oil hot before you add the pork - you need the oil to be red hot to get panko-coated pork deliciously crispy.
+2. Get the oil hot before you add the meat - you need the oil to be red hot to get panko-coated chicken or pork deliciously crispy.
 It's best to drop one panko crumb into the pan to test the oil.
 If the oil is hot enough the crumb will sizzle up.
 If the crumb sinks then you need to wait a little longer before you cook the pork.

-🙋 FAQs
+🙋 Recipe FAQs

 How long will the leftovers keep for?